archlinux/arch-release-promotion/README.rst

 .. code:: json

    {
-     "developer": "Foobar McFooface <foobar@mcfooface.com>",
-     "files": ["something.txt", "something.txt.sig"],
-     "version_metrics": [
+     "amount_metrics": [
        {
-         "my-package": {
-           "description": "Version of my-package used for build", "version": "1.0.0-1"
+         "name": "foo",
+         "description": "The amount of packages in foo", "size": 369
        }
-       }
      ],
+     "developer": "Foobar McFooface <foobar@mcfooface.com>",
+     "files": ["something.txt", "something.txt.sig"],
+     "name": "foo",
+     "pgp_public_key": "SOMEONESPGPKEYID",
      "size_metrics": [
        {
-         "foo": {
+         "name": "foo",
          "description": "Size of foo in MiB",
          "size": 832
        }
-       }
      ],
+     "torrent_file": "foo-0.1.0.torrent",
-     "amount_metrics": [
+     "version_metrics": [
        {
-         "foo": {
-           "description": "The amount of packages in foo", "size": 369
+         "name": "my-package",
+         "description": "Version of my-package used for build", "version": "1.0.0-1"
        }
-       }
      ],
-     "name": "foo",
-     "pgp_public_key": "SOMEONESPGPKEYID",
-     "torrent_file": "foo-0.1.0.torrent",
      "version": "0.1.0"
    }

+* ``amount_metrics``: A list of objects that describe the amount of something (optional).
+The list depends on whether the project's configuration defines ``amount_metrics`` and whether those metrics are available in the specific release.
 * ``developer``: The full uid of the person promoting (and optionally signing artifacts in) the release type.
 * ``files``: A list of files in the release type.
-* ``info`` (optional): Additional info about the (creation of) the release type.
-The value depends on whether configuration of the release type defines at least one value in its list of ``info_metrics`` and whether this is found in the release's metrics file.
 * ``name``: The name of the release type.
 * ``pgp_public_key``: The PGP key ID of the key signing files in the release type.
+* ``size_metrics``: A list of objects that describe the size of something (optional).
+The list depends on whether the project's configuration defines ``size_metrics`` and whether those metrics are available in the specific release.
 * ``torrent_file`` (optional): The name of a torrent file created for the release type.
 The value depends on whether the configuration for the release type sets ``create_torrent`` to ``True``.
+* ``version_metrics``: A list of objects that describe the version of something (optional).
+The list depends on whether the project's configuration defines ``version_metrics`` and whether those metrics are available in the specific release.
 * ``version``: The version of the release type.

 License